Computing - Topologies

 What is the logical topology of a network?

-How the devices communicate across the physical topolgies.
+How the devices communicate across the physical topologies.

 How could you make a physical star network behave as a logical bus network?